Here are ten movement ideas.

 - Micro-bend standing knee

-- Start in pyramid pose: Square hips, fold forward
+- Stagger the legs: Square hips, fold forward

 - Back: Chest up, square hips, align front knee over ankle